-Management assessed the effectiveness of the Company's internal control over financial reporting based on the criteria in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (1992 framework).
-Based on management's evaluation under the criteria in Internal Control-Integrated Framework, management concluded that the Company's internal control over financial reporting was effective as of March 29, 2014.
+Management assessed the effectiveness of the Company's internal control over financial reporting based on the criteria in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework).
+Based on management's evaluation under the criteria in Internal Control-Integrated Framework, management concluded that the Company's internal control over financial reporting was effective as of March 28, 2015.

-The effectiveness of the Company's internal control over financial reporting as of March 29, 2014, has been audited by Ernst & Young LLP, an independent registered public accounting firm, as stated in their report, which is included at the end of Part II, Item 9A of this Annual Report on Form 10-K.
+The effectiveness of the Company's internal control over financial reporting as of March 28, 2015, has been audited by Ernst & Young LLP, an independent registered public accounting firm, as stated in their report, which appears herein.